Shell Features

 You can use the > operator to redirect the standard output of a command to a file.
 A number prefix can be added to the > operator to work with that particular file descriptor.
 Default is 1 (recall that the file descriptor for stdout is 1), so 1> and > perform the same operation.
 Use >> to append the output to a file.

 The filename provided to the > and >> operators will be created if a regular file of that name doesn't exist yet.
-If the file already exists, > will overwrite that file and >> will append contents to that file.
+If the file already exists, > will overwrite that file whereas >> will append the contents.

 # change to the 'example_files/text_files' directory for this section